-- 1. Effective communication is critical for students to build relationships with faculty, fellow graduate students, coworkers, clients, and their significant others in the student's various roles of learner, colleague, consultant, and leader. - 2.
-Individuals must be able to gather, comprehend, utilize, and disseminate information effectively, efficiently, and according to professional standards. - 3.
-Communication should be comprehensible by patients, professionals, and laypersons. - 4.
-Individuals must be able to communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport and communicate with others. - 5.
-Individuals must demonstrate the ability to observe, recognize and understand non-verbal behavior. - 6.
-Individuals must participate in group and face-to-face discussions/presentations in a clear, organized, and professional manner.
+Overview: Effective communication is critical for students to build relationships with faculty, fellow graduate students, coworkers, clients, and their significant others in students' various roles of learner, colleague, consultant, and leader.
+An occupational therapy student must possess the ability to:

+- Gather, comprehend, utilize, and disseminate information effectively, efficiently, and according to professional standards. - Communicate in a manner comprehensible by patients, professionals, and laypersons.

+- Communicate effectively and sensitively with patients and colleagues, including individuals from different cultural and social backgrounds; this includes, but is not limited to, the ability to establish rapport and communicate with others. - Demonstrate the ability to recognize and understand non-verbal behavior. - Participate in group and face-to-face discussions/presentations in a clear, organized, and professional manner.